Trieste: Climate

 Trieste's climate is humid subtropical (Köppen: Cfa, Trewartha: Cf), with cool winters and hot summers.
 On average, relative humidity is low (~ 65%), while only three months (January, March and July) receive slightly less than 60 mm of precipitation.

 Trieste, like the Istrian Peninsula, has evenly distributed rainfall above 900 mm in total; it is noteworthy that no true summer drought occurs.
 Snow occurs on average 2 days per year.

 Winter highs are lower than the average temperatures in the Mediterranean zone.
-Two basic weather patterns alternate — sunny, windy and often cold days frequently caused a northeastern wind called bora, and rainy days with temperatures of about 6 to 11 C.
+Two basic weather patterns alternate — sunny, windy and often cold days frequently cause a northeastern wind called bora, and rainy days with temperatures of about 6 to 11 C.

 Summer is very warm with highs of about 29 C and lows above 20 C, with hot nights being influenced by the warm seawater.
 The highest temperature of the last 30 years is 40.1 C in 2020, whereas the absolute minimum was -7.9 C in 1996.

 The Trieste area is divided into 8a–10a zones according to USDA hardiness zoning; Villa Opicina (320 to 420 MSL), with an 8a zone in the upper suburban area down to a 10a zone in the shielded and windproof valleys close to the Adriatic sea.

 The climate can be severely affected by the bora, a very dry and usually cool north-to-northeast katabatic wind that can last for some days and reach speeds of up to 140 km/h on the piers of the port, thus sometimes lowering temperatures to subzero levels.